12 oz. Mouse: Other appearances

 The hip hop duo Danger Doom have produced a song inspired by 12 oz.
 Mouse entitled "Korn Dogz" from their EP Occult Hymn.
 The song uses audio clips from the episode "Rooster", with the line "Corn dogs for the pickin'" being recited by Danger Doom's MC MF Doom and Mouse Fitzgerald.
 A scene from the episode "Sharktasm" is visible in Aqua Teen Hunger Force Colon Movie Film for Theaters.

 Home media

-A DVD release of the first 2 seasons was released February 29, 2008 (leap year), exclusively on the Williams Street shop.
+A DVD release of the first 2 seasons was released on February 29, 2008 by Warner Home Video, exclusively on the Williams Street shop.
 The DVD cover depicts Leonardo's The Last Supper with the series' characters replacing Christ and the twelve apostles.
 However, under a black light, the cover depicts the skeletons of the characters, as well as letters and symbols which make out an email address.
 The series is presented as a single, continuous movie, with newly produced footage bridging the gaps between episodes.
-It also features production footage, new music, the episode "Auraphull" in its entirety and collected fan art.
+It also features production footage, new music, the episode "Auraphull" in its entirety, and collected fan art.